Arkaeriit/ajtcalc/README.md

 * stackBack(Exp1,...,ExpN) : revert to the previously saved state of the stack and put the evaluation of each arguments on to of the stack, at the end the last argument will be on top of the stack
 * quiet(Exp) : solve `Exp` and put the resut on the stack but don't print anything
 * q(Exp) : like quiet
-* run(filename) : interprete the file named filename, the results of each expressions from the file are put on the stack ans the results are printed
+* run(filename) : interpret the file named filename, the results of each expression from the file are put on the stack ans the results are printed
-* if(Exp1,Exp2,Exp3) : evaluate Exp1, if Exp1 is above 0 the function evaluate Exp3, if Exp1 is equal or below 0 it evaluate Exp2
+* ifBE(Exp1,Exp2,Exp3) : evaluate Exp1, if Exp1 is above 0 the function evaluate Exp3, if Exp1 is equal or below 0 it evaluate Exp2
+* ifGT(Exp1,Exp2,Exp3) : evaluate Exp1, if Exp1 is below or equal to 0 the function evaluate Exp3, if Exp1 is above it evaluate Exp2
-* input(promp) : ask the user for input, asking with the desired promt or no prompt if none is given
+* input(prompt) : ask the user for input, asking with the desired prompt or no prompt if none is given
 * disp() : display all the answer of the interpreter so far
-* showStack() : show all the content of the stack, usefull for debugging, the stack is not changed
+* showStack() : show all the content of the stack, useful for debugging, the stack is not changed